1. Introducing analytics on Azure

 Figure 1.3: Microsoft Azure regions

-Microsoft Azure currently has 54 regions supporting 140 countries.
+Microsoft Azure currently has over 60 data center regions supporting over 140 countries.
 Some enterprises and business industries require that your data is hosted within the same country as business operations.
 With the availability of different data centers worldwide, it is easy for you to expand to other regions.
 This multi-region approach is also beneficial in terms of making your applications highly available.

 The true power of the cloud is its elasticity.
-This allows you to not only scale resources up, but also scale them down when necessary.
+This allows you to not only scale resources up but also scale them down when necessary.
 In data science, this is very useful because data science entails variable workloads.
 When data scientists and engineers are analyzing a dataset, for instance, there is a need for more computation.
-Azure, through Databricks (more on this in Chapter 2, Building Your Modern Data Warehouse), allows you to scale according to demand.
-Then, during off-peak times (such as 7 PM to 7 AM on weekdays and weekends), when the scientists and engineers don't need the processing power to analyze data, you can scale down your resources so that you don't have to pay for running resources 24/7.
-Databricks basically offers a "pay-as-you-go" or "pay-what-you-use" service.
+Azure, through services such as Azure Machine Learning (more on this in Chapter 3, Processing and visualizing data), allows you to scale according to demand.
+Then, during off-peak times (such as weekends, and 7 PM to 7 AM on weekdays), when the scientists and engineers don't need the processing power to analyze data, you can scale down your resources so that you don't have to pay for running resources 24/7.
+Azure basically offers a pay-as-you-go or pay-for-what-you-use service.